 With a constant threat from our adversaries investing heavily to erode our military advantage, our armed forces face continuous and constant challenges.
 As the world changes, so must we.
-In the latest instalment of our ‘Transformational Leadership’ series, James Blackwood, who leads our Defence and Security Practice talks to Dstl’s CEO, Gary Aitkenhead.
+In the latest instalment of our ‘Transformational Leadership’ series, we speak to Dstl’s CEO, Gary Aitkenhead.
 Dstl is a government owned organisation, sitting at the heart of innovation and research, maximising the impact of science and technology for the defence and security of the UK.
 Gary talks about his transition from the private sector to the civil service, and the difference he has been able to make since joining Dstl in Dec 2017.

 A Chartered Engineer by background, Gary enjoyed a 24-year tenure with Motorola.
 He progressed rapidly through the ranks, working in R&D, product development, services, sales and into P&L leadership, managing revenues in excess of $1Bn with a full international remit.
 He is particularly proud of delivering significant change in highly complex and competitive environments.
 He latterly managed the largest business unit at Sepura, a global exporter of radio equipment to the public safety agencies.